travbaker/sequential-bell/README.md

 [2] Cheng, S., Liu, L., Baker, T. J., and Hall, M. J. W., “Recycling qubits for the generation of Bell nonlocality between independent sequential observers”, <i>arXiv preprints <a href="https://arxiv.org/abs/2109.03472">2109.03472</a> </i>, 2021.

-These scripts requires Python 3 with the latest version of SciPy installed.
+These scripts requires Python 3 with the latest versions of SciPy and QuTIP installed.

 <h3> Contents. </h3>